-Moisture and water vapor are commonly found on many surfaces across this planet, but when it comes to building applications, these liquids and gases can cause a number of problems.
+Moisture and water vapor are commonly found on many surfaces across this planet, but when it comes to building applications, these liquids and vapors can cause a number of problems.
 Excess moisture in your home can lead to problems such as soggy walls, squishy carpets, compromised foundations, and more.
 When it comes to keeping your new laminate flooring system safe from moisture, there are three main sources to watch out for.

 Of the three sources of moisture to look out for, Eco Cork Foam is here to deliver ideal protection from subfloor complications.
 Our laminate underlayment is designed to be the best in the industry, relying on outstanding results from third-party tests to prove how supportive and cost-effective our product can be.